 Her employment law work includes disability accommodation, paid family and medical leave compliance, discrimination and retaliation prevention, employee handbook updates, navigation of discipline, discharge and performance, employment and severance agreements, and legal compliance.

 As a workplace investigator, Carrie utilizes her extensive knowledge, legal background, public and private sector experience, understanding of union environments, and substantial work in the area of equity and inclusion, to inform and enhance her independent review of workplace discrimination, incompetence, abuse of power, misconduct, and retaliation.
+She is also an Association of Workplace Investigators Certificate Holder (AWI-CH).

 Her Labor relations focus includes arbitration representation, partnership building, unfair labor practice representation, contract negotiations, grievance handling, contract interpretation, and union management.